spring-attic/spring-mobile-samples/README.md

 The following "lite" sample apps demonstrate the capabilities of the Spring Mobile LiteDeviceResolver for server-side device detection.
 See the README in each directory for more information on the sample project and additional instructions.

-* lite-device-resolver - illustrates DeviceResolver functionality and usage.
+* **lite-device-resolver** - illustrates DeviceResolver functionality and usage.

-* lite-site-preference-handler - illustrates SitePreferenceHandler functionality.
+* **lite-site-preference-handler** - illustrates SitePreferenceHandler functionality.

-* lite-site-switcher-handler - illustrates SiteSwitcherHandler functionality.
+* **lite-site-switcher-handler** - illustrates SiteSwitcherHandler functionality.

+* **lite-device-delegating-view-resolver** - example showing view names adjusted based on device.

-* lite-showcase - combines all features of Spring Mobile to showcase the use of the "urlPath" site switching.
+* **lite-showcase** - combines all features of Spring Mobile to showcase the use of the "urlPath" site switching.

-* thorax-lumbar-client - showcases the use of Spring Mobile with JavaScript libraries
+* **thorax-lumbar-client** - showcases the use of Spring Mobile with JavaScript libraries

 ## Contributor Guidelines